Riverscapes/arcGNAT/Segment-Stream-Network.md

 **Merge attributes and geometry from input stream network with output? (optional)**

 If this option is selected, the Segmentation tool will produce a stream network feature class which is the result of intersecting the original input stream network feature class with the segmented stream network polyline feature class.
 The resulting feature class will include the original feature attributes, and the `LineOID` attribute field produced by the segmentation process.

 **Output Segmented Line Network**

 Name of the feature class which will store the resulting segmented stream network.
-In addition, stream order and junction point feature classes are also output into the same file geodatabase.
+In addition, stream order, junction point, and stream node feature classes are also output into the same workspace.

 ### Outputs